biojava/biojava.github.io/_wikis/BioJava:Tutorial:Sequences_and_Features.md

 Features and FeatureHolders
 ---------------------------

-A Feature represents a region of a sequence with some defined properties attached.
+A feature represents a region of a sequence with some defined properties attached.
 Typically, features might represent structures such as genes and repeat elements on chromosomes, or alpha helices in proteins.
-As a Java interface, Feature has the following basic properties:
+As a Java interface, `Feature` has the following basic properties:

-A location within the sequence, represented by a Location object.
+-   A location within the sequence, represented by a `Location` object.
     This has a defined start and end (equal in the case of point locations), and may or may not be contiguous.
-A type (for instance, \`\`gene'' or
+-   A type (for instance, "gene" or "helix").
-\`\`helix'').
-A source (often the name of the program which discovered the feature.
-An Annotation object, which can contain any other data.
-In addition, all Features have a place in a \`tree' of Features, attached to a Sequence.
-Features cannot be created independently of a Sequence.
+-   A source (often the name of the program which discovered the feature.
+-   An `Annotation` object, which can contain any other data.

+In addition, all features have a place in a 'tree' of features, attached to a sequence.
+Features cannot be created independently of a sequence.

-If a large class of features exists which have important properties over and above those represented in the Feature interface, a sub-interface of Feature may be defined.
-Currently, there is only one such sub-interface in the BioJava core: StrandedFeature.
+If a large class of features exists which have important properties over and above those represented in the `Feature` interface, a sub-interface of `Feature` may be defined.
+Currently, there is only one such sub-interface in the BioJava core: `StrandedFeature`.
 This is used for features in duplex DNA which have a defined directionality.
-For instance, genes would normally be represented with StrandedFeatures, while some kinds of regulatory region might be plain Features.
+For instance, genes would normally be represented with `StrandedFeature`, while some kinds of regulatory region might be plain features.

-Sets of Features are stored in objects implementing the FeatureHolder interface.
-Sequence is a sub-interface of FeatureHolder.
-Feature itself also extends FeatureHolder, giving the possibility of representing
-\`nested' features.
-For instance, a Feature representing a large genetic regulatory region might contain sub-features annotating individual transcription factor binding sites.
+Sets of features are stored in objects implementing the `FeatureHolder` interface. `Sequence` is a sub-interface of `FeatureHolder`. `Feature` itself also extends `FeatureHolder`, giving the possibility of representing 'nested' features.
+For instance, a feature representing a large genetic regulatory region might contain sub-features annotating individual transcription factor binding sites.
 The recursive method below will print a simple text representation of a tree of features:

-    public void printFeatures(FeatureHolder fh,
+    public void printFeatures(FeatureHolder fh, PrintWriter pw, String prefix) {
-                              PrintWriter pw,
-                              String prefix)
-    {
         for (Iterator i = fh.features(); i.hasNext(); ) {
             Feature f = (Feature) i.next();